PrzemekGalarowicz/simple-grid/README.md

 # Simple Grid

- Simple Grid is very simple, responsive grid system that you can use in your projects.
+ Simple Grid is a very simple, responsive grid system you can use in your projects.
 Any style, any design.
 Just grid!

- The basis of the grid is a container with a width of 80% of the width of the screen for desktop or 96% for mobile.
+ The basis of the grid is a container with a width of 80% of the screen's width for desktop or 96% for mobile.
 TMaximum with is equol 1200px.
-Container is divided into 12 columns.
+The container is divided into 12 columns.

 ## It’s very simple!
 Here's how the Simple Grid system works: